margaretmf/margaretmf.github.io/poetry.md

 ## Harmony the Real, Discord the Unreal ##
 God harmonizes everything.
 Harmony is the real, discord is the unreal.
+God knows what I need to learn what I need to learn, gain a new insight, and understand something.
+God is never mocked, and God is never making fun of people.

 ## The Darkness ##
 In the dark, when I am all alone